jpbourgeon/pouchdb-nextjs-router/README.md

 The module's performance has been tested against the reference express implementation by timing their execution against the full pouchdb test suite (1662 tests).

-The data below shows the result of the hyperfine benchmarking (5 rounds) inside a node:alpine docker container running on a windows 10 computer with an Intel Core i7-8750H CPU @ 2.20GHz and 16GB RAM.
+The data below shows the result of the hyperfine benchmarking inside a node:alpine docker container running on a windows 10 computer with an Intel Core i7-8750H CPU @ 2.20GHz and 16GB RAM.

 ```bash
 # Benchmark #1: pouchdb-express-router